daredevilgeek/100-days-of-code/log.md

 **Today's Progress**: Working through FCC Javascript and also C++ on Sololearn while waiting in the car.

 **Thoughts:** Is it just me or are pointers confusing af?

+### Day 23: February 1, 2017

+**Today's Progress**: Working through C++ on Sololearn while waiting in the car.

+**Thoughts:** Still stuck on pointers and allocating memory.
+The app doesn't apply it in real usage terms and I can't understand how to apply it or what it means!

+### Day 24: February 4, 2017

+**Today's Progress**: Javascript - local and global variables.
+And signed up for Software Carpentry sessions next week!

+**Thoughts:** Super super jump-up-and-down excited to learn about automation, Python, and Git version control next week!